GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/09.081-090/09.God-Is-the-Refuge/docs.md

 ---
+title: |
-title: 89.
-God Is the Refuge
+    089. God Is the Refuge - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 089.
+God Is the Refuge.
+God is the refuge of His saints,  When storms of sharp distress invade;  Ere we can offer our complaints,  Behold him present with His aid.
+    keywords:  |
-    keywords: Church Hymnal, God Is the Refuge, God is the refuge of His saints,
+        Church Hymnal 1941, adventhymnals, advent hymnals, God Is the Refuge, God is the refuge of His saints.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 89. GOD IS THE REFUGE
+## 089. GOD IS THE REFUGE
+####  Church Hymnal 1941,

 ```txt

 1.
 God is the refuge of His saints,
 When storms of sharp distress invade;